Oscar-Song/machineLearning/README.md

 ### Running

 Assume the neural network is trained.
-Simply install the pacage.
+Simply install the package.

 ```sh
 $ cd prodxDetector